Code-Institute-Submissions/simon-memory-game/ReadMe.md

 - [SASS](https://sass-lang.com/)
     - The project uses **SASS** as the CSS pre-processor to make writing CSS easier; features like inheritance, mixins and variables were all used to make the CSS more easier to write as well as more maintainable.
 - [Font Awesome](https://getbootstrap.com/docs/3.3/)
-    - The project uses **Font Awesome** to provide icons for the 'OUR SOCIALS' links.
+    - The project uses **Font Awesome** to provide icons for the main navigation and social network links.
 - [VT323](https://fonts.googleapis.com/css?family=VT323)
     - The website uses **VT323** as the font for the Simon level indicator.
 - [Balsamiq](https://fonts.google.com/specimen/Roboto)